tonikelope/coronapoker/docs/ec-identity-spec.md

 ## 10. Bot identity

 **Bots have no cryptographic identity of their own.** The host operates each bot and **signs bot actions with the host's own Ed25519 private key**.
 Receivers therefore verify a bot's actions against the **host's** pinned pubkey (the signer resolution maps any `Participant.isCpu()` actor to the host's identity).
-Bots are not inserted into `known_identities` and carry no shield in the UI.
+Bots are not inserted into `known_identities` and expose no identity affordance in the UI (their avatar click is a no-op).

 A malicious host can of course abuse the bots it operates, but every bot action still carries the host's signature and lands in `H_t` like any other action, so it is independently verifiable and attributable to the host in the chain.